brimdata/zq/docs/integrations/zeek/reading-zeek-log-formats.md

 ---
-sidebar_position: 1
+weight: 1
-sidebar_label: Reading Zeek Log Formats
+title: Reading Zeek Log Formats
 ---

-# Reading Zeek Log Formats

 Zed is capable of reading both common Zeek log formats.
 This document provides guidance for what to expect when reading logs of these formats using